 Salmonella is one of the most common and economically important zoonotic pathogens (Hawwas et al., 2022).
-That pose health risks for people and animals (Balasubramanian et al., 2019), and children (Yousif and Harab, and meat products consumption.
-(Kamil et al., 2016) also salmonella spp have been associated with food borne infections and diseases (Hassan and Saleh, 2016)
+That pose health risks for people and animals (Balasubramanian et al., 2019), and children (Yousif and Harab, 2011).
+Gastrointestinal tracts of Warm-blooded animals are home to Salmonella spp.
+Salmonella is one of the most common sources of bacterial pathogens.
+Which considered among the most important pathogens which can be spread through meat and meat products consumption.(Kamil et al., 2016) also salmonella spp have been associated with food borne infections and diseases (Hassan and Saleh, 2016)